How to Sell Digital Art (and Love Doing it)

 Stock images are simply images that you can license and download for personal and commercial use.
 The licenses vary depending on the site and type of usage allowed.
 Typically, buyers of stock images are able to make (but not sell) prints, use the images in their designs that they can sell, and use for personal projects.

 Here’s a list of a few sites you might consider if you want to sell your art as stock.
-These picks are informed by earnings polling that MicrostockGroup has been doing for years, and by personal experience.
+These picks are informed by earnings polling that MicrostockGroup has been doing for years, and by my personal experience selling images on these platforms.

-As the self-reported top-earning site for contributors according to the MicrostockGroup poll, Adobe Stock is a great platform to sell your digital art.
+As one of the top-earning sites for contributors according to the MicrostockGroup poll, Adobe Stock is a great platform to sell your digital art.

 Their royalty rates are 35% for video and 33% for everything else, which includes photographs (or scans of your art), illustrations, and vector images.
 Those supported formats are typical of stock image websites, and the other two sites on this list are no different.